 He and Professor Balon point to the “notch”, the dint, that is apparently always found in cultivated carp, “where the head ends and the body starts”,

 but is apparently always missing in true wild carp, which are more chub-like in appearance, and with a more rounded head.

 as there are many different varieties of tiger in the wild, there may have been more than one variety, strain or race of wild carp.

-Clifford, in his belief that old illustrations merely show cultivated carp, has published several examples in his excellent book.
+Mr Clifford, in his belief that old illustrations merely show cultivated carp, has published several examples in his excellent book.

 One eighteenth century illustration, from the Icones Piscium Austriae Indigenorum, shows a common carp that is clearly a “modern” king carp, notch and all.

 This supports his belief in the early emergence of cultivated fish; but elsewhere, perhaps, Balon and Clifford are on less solid ground.

 Clifford’s own research indicates that the origin of “king carp” in England can only really be traced back to the work of fish farmer Thomas Ford of the Manor Fishery, Caistor, during the last

 He points out that there may have been other king carp breeders in the UK at the time: but if there

 So there is a problem here, - because there appears to be no evidence of scientific carp

 breeding in England prior to 1880, - but by then, carp had been present since medieval times, at least.

 the carp of Brayton Pond, in Cumbria, - present there since at least 1836, according to Mr Clifford’s own research?

-This date, although in the nineteenth century, was well before Mr Ford started to sell king carp, and before railways could have been a reliable mode of transport for live fish.
+although in the nineteenth century, was well before Mr Ford started to sell king carp, and before railways could have been a reliable mode of transport for live fish.

 Mr Clifford’s book carries an image of a common from Brayton, complete with a “notch”, and he claims this “demonstrates a domesticated origin”.